rogers-d/rogers-d/README.md

 - 👋 Hi, I’m @rogers-d
-- 👀 I’m interested in Data Analytics, Machine Learning, Engineering and more
+- 👀 I’m interested in Gnerative Art, Data Analytics, Machine Learning, Engineering and more
 - 🌱 I’m currently learning all of the above.
-Looking to dive deep on python and tensorflow for data analytics and machine learning
+Looking to dive deep on p5js for generative art, python and
+- tensorflow for data analytics and machine learning
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m not looking to collaborate on anything right now
-- 📫 How to reach me ...
+- 📫 How to reach me: twitter @mrdamienrogers, insta @rogenerative (generative art) or @mrdamienrogers (everyday life).

 <!---
 rogers-d/rogers-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.